daiva-sadauskiene/lab4-brute-force-detection/README.md

 - Azure VM

 ## 🧠 Key Learning Outcomes
-- Hands-on detection of real-world brute force behavior.
+- Investigated a real-world brute force attack using Microsoft Defender and Sentinel
-- Use of Sentinel analytics rules and incident investigation.
+- Analyzed alert and incident details in Microsoft Defender security portal
-- Better understanding of attacker patterns and log signals.
+- Identified attacker IP and created a custom network indicator to block it
+- Queried failed login events in Microsoft Sentinel using Kusto
+- Verified that the block was successful by confirming no further activity from the IP
+- Strengthened understanding of end-to-end incident response: detection → analysis → mitigation → validation